Guide to Renting a Car in Iceland: All You Need to Know

 Age and Residence Requirements

 Depending on your car rental provider, you may find that they enforce particular age or resident requirements.
 Some may only allow you to rent certain types of cars if you're 25 years of age or older, whereas some might require you to have had your driver's license for a certain amount of time.
-The last thing you want to happen, is to show up in Iceland to pick up your rental car, and then realise you can't because you don’t meet the age or residence requirements!
+The last thing you want to happen is to show up in Iceland to pick up your rental car, and then realise you can't because you don’t meet the age or residence requirements!

 At Lava Car Rental, we allow any renter who is 20 years old or older, to rent any class of vehicle.
-Additionally, Lava Car Rental does not require you to have held your driver's license for any certain amount of time.
+Additionally, Lava Car Rental only require you to have held your driver's license for 1 year.

 A Car Suitable for Iceland Driving Conditions